HugoaMoraes/BlogAngular/README.md

 ## Info:

-Aplicação desenvolvida em angular para estudo dos do framework.
+Aplicação desenvolvida em angular para estudo do framework.

-Application developed in Angular for studying the concepts of the framework.
+Application developed in Angular to study the framework.